claireimmo/andromeda-light/exampleSite/content/about.md

   enable: true
   subtitle: Who We Are
   title: Hello, We're Claire Here for your Help
-  description: Your online Health & Fitness companion that offers free assistance
+  description: sddsadsad Your online Health & Fitness companion that offers free assistance
     on its Facebook Group and provides quality paid guided personal training packages by and through website.
 We are the first ever, online manifesto in Bangladesh to make place you will select when you think of getting fit